fieldtrip/website/faq/stats/clusterstats_interpretation.md

     - /faq/clusterstats_interpretation/
 ---

-# How NOT to interpret results from a cluster-based permutation test

 ## The correct interpretation

 The permutation test as implemented in **[ft_statistics_montecarlo](/reference/ft_statistics_montecarlo)** serves to test the null hypothesis (H0) that the data in the experimental conditions come from (are drawn from) the same probability distribution.
 In specialised statistics books, one sometimes reads the technical term that the probability distributions are **exchangeable**.
 Getting a significant result means that we can reject the null hypothesis (H0) that the data come from the same probability distribution in favour of the alternative hypothesis (H1) that the data come from different distributions.
 Based on a significant test result, you therefore can report that **"there is a significant difference between condition A and condition B"**.